onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

 ~~~~~~~~~~~~~

 A VNF **MAY** have one or more ports connected to a unique
-external network.
-All VNF ports connected to the unique external
+ONAP external network.
+All VNF ports connected to the unique ONAP external
 network **MUST** have cloud assigned IP addresses
 or **MUST** have ONAP SDN-C assigned IP addresses.

-A VNF **MAY** have one or more ports connected to a unique
+A VNF **MAY** have one or more ports connected to a unique ONAP
 internal network.
-All VNF ports connected to the unique internal
+All VNF ports connected to the unique ONAP internal
 network **MUST** have cloud assigned IP addresses
 or **MUST** have statically assigned IP addresses.